HonorableAnomaly/HonorableAnomaly/README.md

 - My top hobbies involve playing the drums, reading/writing fantasy novels, creating art with various mediums and gaming.
 -
 - 🌱 I’m currently learning ...
--     - Express router, cookies, session and flash.
+-     - Authentication from scratch
 -
 - Creative projects I'm working on ...
 -     - I have a few dynamic fan web projects I'm slowly working on that I'm pretty excited about.
 More to come!